 For St+art Festival 2016, Maqtha hosted 5 international and 6 Indian artists to create artworks in and around the locality.
 By the end of the project, the area was home to a walk-through art district open for all, additions to which were made during subsequent editions of the festival in the city, with more than 16 artists creating artworks in 2017, and 3 international artists adding their pieces in 2019.

 Upon our first visit to the Maqtha in 2016, we were awestruck by the spectacle of its buildings.
 They breathed in compact arrangements, and when viewed together, they looked like pieces in a standing jigsaw puzzle.
-The artists started work on these very large buildings, excited about the potential this key location in the Hyderabad cityscape had to offer.
+The artists started working on these very large buildings, excited about the potential this key location in the Hyderabad cityscape had to offer.
 The diverse mix experimented to create a fresh dialogue with the local populace, finding themselves a most engaging and receptive audience.

 TURQUOISE GULLY